 There are also many services that will send Bitcoins to an address or designated Bitcoin wallet in exchange for cash.
 Many of these services also allow users to remain anonymous.
 These services are the fastest way to receive Bitcoins, but carry higher fees than exchanges.
 Users can deposit cash through Western Union and Money Gram services and through a variety of other methods, including localized payment processing options.
 Finally, Bitcoins can be acquired in person by using a Bitcoin directory and via forums or other marketplaces.
 These are less secure methods but may come at a cheaper cost than some services.

 If players have the time to wait a business day or two to receive their coins, Bitcoin exchanges are the best option.
 They are secure places to store coins and the fees are much smaller than other methods.

 Bitcoin Online Gambling

-As online gambling and Bitcoins both continue to grow in popularity, many gambling related sites based on Bitcoin have begin to appear online.
+As online gambling and Bitcoins both continue to grow in popularity, many gambling-related sites based on Bitcoin have begun to appear online.
 Bitcoin online gambling is in its infancy, but players already wager millions each year in Bitcoins on a variety of sites.

 The free movement of money and nature of Bitcoin is perfect for online gambling as accepting deposits and withdrawals now becomes basically free for sites and players.
 Also, gambling via Bitcoin is not the same as using a fiat currency such as the US Dollar.

-The legality of operating a US facing gambling site that accepts US dollars can be bad news for operators, but what if they are only accepting Bitcoin?
-Many operators are arguing that accepting Bitcoins for deposit from anywhere in the world is legal.
-This may lead to a legal showdown at some point, but for now gamblers from all over the world are starting to gamble online via Bitcoin.
+The legality of operating a US-facing gambling site that accepts US dollars can be bad news for operators, but what if they are only accepting Bitcoin?
+Many operators are arguing that accepting Bitcoins for deposits from anywhere in the world is legal.
+This may lead to a legal showdown at some point, but for now, gamblers from all over the world are starting to gamble online via Bitcoin.

 Bitcoin Gambling Sites